UnitexGramLab/unitex-doc-contributor-guidelines/contributor-agreement.md

-Code committed by you to an Unitex/GramLab Repository, whether written by you or a third party, must be governed by a license or set of licenses acceptable to the Unitex/GramLab Project for the Code in question.
-Other licenses are not acceptable to the Unitex/GramLab Project until the Project declares them to be acceptable in writing.
+Code committed by you to an Unitex/GramLab Repository, whether written by you or a third party, must be governed by a license or set of licenses acceptable to the Unitex/GramLab project for the Code in question.
+Other licenses are not acceptable to the Unitex/GramLab project until the Project declares them to be acceptable in writing.
 You will verify that committed Code contains appropriate boilerplate licensing text.